-- Council is pursuing the establishment of a FOGO recycling facility at Tumut.
-The licensing and management of this facility will provide positive waste management processing for Council within our - Council will need to work with local providers of recycling services and regional waste management groups such as SWRMG to ensure the best long-term result for SVC ratepayers.
+- A new and emerging concern is the crack-down by the Chinese government of the importing of contaminated mixed recyclable materials.
+This disruption will increase costs for the disposal of waste, in the event that this waste is redirected to landfill. - Council will need to work with local providers of recycling services and regional waste management groups such as REROC to ensure the best long-term result for SVC ratepayers.